-- Automatic: this means that Peakon will automatically benchmark your organisation against the respective sector you have chosen in the account settings (Configure > Account)
+- Automatic: this means that Peakon will automatically benchmark your organisation against the respective sector you have chosen in the account settings (Administration > Account)

 - Peakon: this is the average of all organisations using Peakon.
 It's also possible to select the percentile in this option, eg. average, top 10%, top 5% etc.